eaasi/user-handbook/source/guide/details.rst

 Resource Detail Pages
 ======================

-:term:`Resource` Detail pages provide some additional descriptive information for EaaSI resources.
+:term:`Resource` Detail pages provide some additional descriptive information for EAASI resources.
 Depending on permissions and the resource's Network status, users may be also be able to edit teh resource's configuration settings for Emulation Access sessions.

 .. _environment_details: